vflo/Acclimated_gs_optimization_models/README.md

 ## Description

-Welcome to the GitHub repository for the study: "Incorporating Photosynthetic Acclimation Improves Stomatal Optimisation Models" by Victor Flo, Jaideep Joshi, Manon Sabot, David Sandoval, and Iain Colin Prentice (2024).
+Welcome to the GitHub repository for the study: Victor Flo, Jaideep Joshi, Manon Sabot, David Sandoval, and Iain Colin Prentice (2024) Incorporating Photosynthetic Acclimation Improves Stomatal Optimisation Models, Plant, Cell & Environment.
+10.1111/pce.14891

 ### Overview
 This repository includes a collection of R scripts and complementary datasets.